stevehook/stevehook.github.com/_drafts/2015-03-28-postgres-full-text-search.md

     WHERE to_tsvector(products.title || ' ' || manufacturers.name ||
       ' ' || products.code as document) @@ to_tsquery('cake');

+This query is fairly messy and won't be very fast so we still have work to do.

 ##Views

 Building `tsvector`s from scratch each time is fairly cumbersome and not